ronney18/CantorCircles/README.md

 They are the left edge, right edge, and origin and I draw a radius between the left edge and origin through a function call.
 This program calls the constructor for each circles recursively for a specified number of depths until the depth hits zero.
 It's like a fractal design.
+To run this program, type "./Cantor [window size] [depth]" on the command line.